 "TURN" was developed and is being written by Craig Silverstein ("Nikita") and stars Jamie Bell ("Billy Elliot" and "The Adventures of Tintin").
 Executive Producers are Silverstein and Barry Josephson ("Bones").
 AMC is the television home of some of the most popular dramas in cable television including "Mad Men," "The Walking Dead" and the recently-ended "Breaking Bad," created by Virginia native Vince Gilligan.
 If you loved "Breaking Bad," Vince Gilligan has a spin-off series, "Better Call Saul," currently airing on AMC.

-TURN: Washington's Spies stars Jamie Bell as Abraham Woodhull, Seth Numrich as Ben Tallmadge, Heather Lind as Anna Strong, Daniel Henshall as Caleb Brewster, Meegan Warner as Mary Woodhull, Kevin McNally as Judge Richard Woodhull, Burn Gorman as Major Hewlett, Angus MacFadyen as Robert Rogers, JJ Feild as Major John Andre, and Samuel Roukin as Captain Simcoe.
+TURN: Washington's Spies stars Jamie Bell as Abraham Woodhull, Seth Numrich as Ben Tallmadge, Heather Lind as Anna Strong, Daniel Henshall as Caleb Brewster, Meegan Warner as Mary Woodhull, Kevin McNally as Judge Richard Woodhull, Burn Gorman as Major Hewlett, Angus MacFadyen as Robert Rogers, JJ Feild as Major John Andre, Ian Kahn as George Washington and Samuel Roukin as Captain Simcoe.

 Find out what's going on around Virginia.
 Subscribe to the Virginia eNewsletter.